telerik/ajax-docs/controls/persistenceframework/radpersistencemanagerproxy.md

-In complex scenarios, where master pages and user controls are utilized and more than one__RadPersistenceManager__ is required in order to handle all the controls whos state should be persisted, __RadPersistenceManagerProxy__ should	be used in the context pages / user controls.
+In complex scenarios, where master pages and user controls are utilized and more than one **RadPersistenceManager** is required in order to handle all the controls which state should be persisted, **RadPersistenceManagerProxy** should	be used in the context pages / user controls.

-__RadPersistenceManagerProxy__ offers a declarative (design-time)approach to configure PersistenceSettings in the context of a NamingContainer.
-This helper control copies the exact sameRadPersistenceManager designer configuratuion.
+**RadPersistenceManagerProxy** offers a declarative (design-time) approach to configure **PersistenceSettings** in the context of a **NamingContainer**.
+This helper control copies the exact same **RadPersistenceManager** designer configuration.

 ````ASPNET
 			<telerik:RadPersistenceManagerProxy ID="RadPersistenceManagerProxy1" runat="server">